This Xmas, think plastic trees and homemade presents – DW – 12/23/2022

 This also applies to food, which is increasingly being consumed more consciously than in earlier times.
 Some 39% of Germans say they want to eat regional foods at Christmas.
 So gone are the days of unrestrained feasting orgies; more and more people are eating healthily, many vegetarian or vegan, often for the sake of the environment.

-After all, 70% of all Germans are now in favor of a more environment-friendly Christmas.
+After all, 70% of all Germans are now in favor of a more environmentally friendly Christmas.
 So something is happening under the Christmas tree.

-"However, it does little good to think about sustainability only at Christmas," says environmental psychologist Karen Hamann to ARD alpha.
-"We should try to reduce our climate-damaging behavior throughout the year from areas such as air travel, mobility, energy and nutrition," she stresses.
+"However, it does little good to think about sustainability only at Christmas," the environmental psychologist Karen Hamann told ARD.
+"We should try to reduce our climate-damaging behavior throughout the year from areas such as air travel, mobility, energy and nutrition," she said.
 "On the other hand, we shouldn't condemn ourselves over every little thing either."